 In the list of major birth defects due to pregnancy diet, we must include congenital diaphragmatic hernia.
 This disorder is characterized by an opening in the diaphragm that causes the abdominal contents to reach into the chest cavity.

 Cleft palate is a birth defect in which the palate does not close completely during fetal development.
-Women with a restricted diet or those who do not have adequate nutrition are at risk of having a child with cleft palate.
+Women with a restricted diet, or those with an inadequate nutrition are at risk of having a child with cleft palate.
 Lack of folic acid and vitamin A in the mother’s diet are associated with this isolated cleft palate.

-A poor diet not only increases the risk of birth defects.
-It can also contribute to premature birth, pregnancies not being carried to term and high-risk pregnancies.
-Nutrition in pregnancy is very important and the mother needs to remember that she should adapt her diet to the child’s needs.
-So, make sure you follow your doctor’s advice and avoid birth defects due to pregnancy diet.
+A poor diet not only increases the risk of birth defects, but it can also contribute to premature birth, pregnancies not being carried to term, and high-risk pregnancies.
+The mother needs to understand the importance of nutrition during pregnancy, and adapt her diet to the child’s needs.
+Make sure you strictly follow your doctor’s advice to avoid birth defects due to pregnancy diet.